iobis/manual/dataformat.md

 | <span class="marker-green">Madeira:Cruise-001</span>:Transect-02:Pos-0006 | CIIMAR-CETUS-0006 | urn:lsid:marinespecies.org:taxname:2688 | Cetacea        |
 | <span class="marker-green">Madeira:Cruise-001</span>:Transect-02:Pos-0007 | CIIMAR-CETUS-0007 | urn:lsid:marinespecies.org:taxname:2688 | Cetacea        |

-And finally, there is the extendedMeasurementOrFact extension table, which has attributes of the zones (such as Vessel speed and Vessel Heading), the   Transects (such as Wave height and Wind speed), and the Positions (such as Visibility and the Number of smaal/big ships >20m).
+And finally, the extendedMeasurementOrFact extension table has attributes of the zones (such as Vessel speed and Vessel Heading), the   Transects (such as Wave height and Wind speed), and the Positions (such as Visibility and the Number of smaal/big ships >20m).
 Attributes of Positions point to the Occurrence extension table using the `occurrenceID` column (see `Transect-01:Pos-0001` and `Transect-01:Pos-0002` highlighted in blue and orange, respectively).

 | id                                      | occurrenceID      | measurementType              | measurementTypeID                                        | measurementValue | measurementUnit                 | measurementUnitID                                    |
 |-----------------------------------------|-------------------|------------------------------|----------------------------------------------------------|------------------|---------------------------------|------------------------------------------------------|